Lack of self care cannot be blamed on a lack of time. Lack of self care is about not making it a priority.

 In this video, Tara Coyote and I shoot the breeze on what we do to take care of ourselves.
-Tara is on a self healing journey from breast cancer and she does all of it NATURALLY.
+Tara is on a deep self healing journey from breast cancer and she does all of it NATURALLY.
 One of the her key ingredients: Raising the self care barometer to 150%.

 According to yoga philosophy there are five layers of our being: the physical, energetic, emotional, intellectual and spiritual layers.
 And all these layers want to be fed.

 Taking care of all these layers may seem overwhelming at first but one can approach this seemingly big mountain with a step by step approach, I call it the kaizen approach that I teach in my 10 week program Body Joy.